Juicob/Juicob/README.md

 - :book:  I’m currently learning **QGIS, Dash, and Power BI**

-- :beers:  I'd be excited to collaborate on **anything beer or music related!**
+- :beers:  I'd be excited to collaborate on **any beer or music related project!**

 - :bar_chart:  I’m looking for help with **Apache Airflow and D3.js**